 Analysis for stable isotopes and carbonate content was undertaken at three laboratories.
-Results are tabulated in Table 5.
+Results are tabulated in Table S5.
 Bulk carbonate δ13C and δ18O measurements were undertaken at the National Isotope Centre, GNS Science, Lower Hutt.
 Samples were analysed on the GVI IsoPrime Carbonate Preparation System at a reaction temperature of 25oC and run via dual inlet on the IsoPrime mass spectrometer.
 All results are reported with respect to VPDB, normalized to the GNS marble internal standard with reported values of 2.04‰ for δ13C and -6.40‰ for δ18O.
 The external precision (1) for these measurements is 0.05‰ for δ13C and 0.12‰ for δ18O.

-Individual specimens from five foraminiferal genera were used for δ13C and δ18O and Mg/Ca analysis.
-Samples were selected based on light microscope assessment of preservation, which was subsequently confirmed by scanning electron microscope (SEM) examination.
-The genera used include two near-surface dwelling genera, Morozovella and Acaranina, the thermocline dweller Subbotina and two benthic genera, Cibicides and Stensioina.

-Stable isotope analysis of foraminifera was carried out in the Stable Isotope Laboratory at the University of California, Santa Cruz.
+Individual specimens from five foraminiferal genera were used for stable isotope analysis and elemental geochemistry.
+Specimens were selected for analysis based on visual assessment of their preservation under a stereo microscope.
+Wherever possible, analyses were performed on Morozovella aequa, Acarinina coalingensis, Subbotina patagonica, S. roesnasensis, and Cibicides proprius/praemundus, and Stensioina beccariformis.
+The following species were substituted when these species were not available: Morozovella subbotinae, M. acuta, M. apanthesma, Acarinina soldadoensis, A subsphaerica, A. esnaensis, A. nitida and Cibicides tholus.
+The stable isotope signature of Acarinina soldadoensis, A subsphaerica, A. nitida and all species of Morozovella indicates they were mixed layer dwellers (Olsson et al., 1999; Quillévéré and Norris, 2003), and therefore are appropriate indicators of near surface conditions.
+Subbotina patagonica is inferred to have had a deeper planktonic habitat (Pearson et al., 2006), within the thermocline.
+There is no data on the habitat of S. roesnasensis.Stable isotope analysis of foraminifera was carried out in the Stable Isotope Laboratory at the University of California, Santa Cruz.
 Between 1 and 6 (average of 3) specimens of Cibicides, 1 and 5 (average of 3) specimens of Stensioina, 3–17 (average of 10) specimens of Acarinina, 2–10 (average of 4) specimens of Morozovella, and 1–8 (average of 5) specimens of Subbotina were used in each analysis.
 Specimens were first sonicated in deionised water to remove clay and detrital calcite.
 Isotopic measurements were carried out on a Thermo-Finnigan MAT253 mass spectrometer interfaced with a Kiel Device.
 The analytical precision (1) is based on repeat analysis of an in-house standard (Carrara marble), calibrated to the international standards NBS18 and NBS19, and averages ±0.05 ‰ for 13C and ±0.08 ‰ for 18O.
 All values are reported relative to VPDB.
+For the 18O values of Cibicides (= Cibicidoides; see Schweizer et al., 2009) and Stensioina, we apply an isotopic correction factor of +0.28 (Katz et al., 2003).
 Paleotemperatures for both benthic and planktic taxa were calculated from δ18O using the equation of Kim and O’Neil (1997):

 T (°C) = 16.1 + -4.64(18OM – 18OSW) + 0.09(18OM – 18OSW)2